 Talk to a T-Mobile customer, and you’ll probably hear a mix of stories about customer service, both good and bad.

 We’ve had great experiences with in-store customer service in the past.
-Long story short, we ordered a phone from the T-Mobile site and it was stolen before it even arrived on our doorstep.
+Long story short, we ordered a phone from T-Mobile website, and it was stolen before it even arrived on our doorstep.

-Thankfully, the in-store representative walked us through what to do and how to get a replacement phone, and they remained understanding and helpful even though we showed up right at closing time.
+Thankfully, the in-store representative walked us through what to do and how to get a replacement phone, and they remained understanding and helpful even though we showed up at the store right at closing time.